Man in crash with Omaha mayor gets jailtime

 An Omaha man involved in a crash with Mayor Stothert appeared in court Thursday.

 Joshua Gibson was at the Douglas County Courthouse for his plea deal.
-According to court records, the accident occurred near 130th and I Streets.
+According to court records, the accident occurred near 130th and I Streets in September.

 Stothert was in her SUV behind a box truck Gibson was driving, who had stopped to turn.
 She pulled past the truck when her SUV and Gibson’s truck collided.